trezeget-1/-Interactive-Visualizations/README.md

-# Interactive-Visualizations
+# Belly Button Biodiversity

-This is the repo for the HWK Interactive-Visualizations-and-Dashboards
+This is a fun project where it is presented the results of the samples taken from 153 persons' Belly Button microbes, as a way to see what are the most commun microbial species that colonize human navels.
+●	Role: Author/Owner
+●	Tools: JavaScript, Plotly.js

-The URL of my deployed website is: https://trezeget-1.github.io/Interactive-Visualizations/
+You can find the deployed website in here: https://trezeget-1.github.io/Interactive-Visualizations/